clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

   const t = elapsed / duration;

   if (elapsed < duration) {
-    // if the elapsed time is less than the duration, start or continue the animation const transformStr = getTransformStr(t);
+    // if the elapsed time is less than the duration, continue the animation const transformStr = getTransformStr(t);
     frame = requestAnimationFrame(ticked);
   }